 3 – Complete the Graduate School Application

 After the interviews, prospective students should complete the Graduate School application including all transcripts, letters of recommendation and fees.
+Graduate Upload the statement of purpose a second time in the Supplemental Document(s) – Required section.
 Students must be accepted to the Graduate School before they can be accepted by the program.
 Offers are usually made in the middle of March.
 Therefore, all applications should be completed through the Graduate School before March 1st, regardless of the date listed on the Graduate School website.
-All questions should be directed to Triffin Morris: email@example.com
+All questions should be directed to Triffin Morris: firstname.lastname@example.org

 4 – Acceptance

 Applicants are accepted for the first year only; entrance to the second and third year classes is subject to approval of the MFA faculty.